HackYourFutureBelgium/Mentor-guide/roles/teaching-assistant.md

 ## Responsibility

-Your responsibility is to help/assist the main teacher so he is not overloaded with work.
+Your responsibility is to help/assist the main teacher so they are not overloaded with work.

 <table>
   <thead>